 What To Do If You Are A Victim Of Aggressive Driving Or Road Rage

 In Florida, reckless drivers can face criminal and civil penalties when they drive aggressively and cause a car accident.
 Depending on the facts, Florida law may support civil claims for negligence, assault, battery, false imprisonment, or intentional infliction of emotional distress.
 Punitive damages may also be available if the road rage conduct involves intentional acts of harm.

 Aggressive & Experienced West Palm Beach Auto Accident Attorneys Are Here For You

-To find out what types of damages you may be able to recover in a West Palm Beach, Boca Raton, or Orlando road rage accident, contact the aggressive West Palm Beach auto accident attorneys at Scott J. Sternberg & Associates, P.A. at 561-687-5660.
+To find out what types of damages you may be able to recover in a West Palm Beach, Boca Raton, or Orlando road rage accident, contact the aggressive West Palm Beach auto accident attorneys at Sternberg / Forsythe, P.A. at 561-687-5660.